 These are the tools – both browser-based and standalone – that will help you make gorgeous collages in moments.

-Feature-packed and fun to use – the best tool for creating amazing print-ready collages
+Feature-packed and fun; the best tool for making amazing print-ready collages

 Online collage maker Fotojet looks very much like Fotor and Canva (below), but is more flexible and fun to use than either, making it our number one choice.

 To get started, click "Collage" and choose either a grid or an illustrated design (in our opinion a simple grid-based layout shows off your photos better).
 Those marked with a crown are available to premium account holders only, but you can resize the image frames in any grid, so this isn't much of a drawback.
 You can also adjust the spacing and roundness of the boxes, and pick an aspect ratio for your canvas.